 Following your assessment and your evaluation, spend time charting out your next steps.
 Make an action plan to address areas that need improvement.
 Outline not only what you need to do but also how you will do it.
 A good action step is specific, measurable, and answers the questions, “Who?
 What?
 When?
 Where?
 How?”
 You may choose to implement a bimonthly discipleship training for your adult volunteers, or you may decide to invite two students and a mentor to participate in a new leadership laboratory.
 An action plan is what will begin to kickstart your youth ministry reset.

 If your ministry is without life or if you fear that you are stuck in a rut, don’t put off hitting the reset button.
-Use the Healthy Youth Ministry Assessment to assess and confront your reality.
+Use the Intentional Youth Ministry Assessment to assess and confront your reality.
 Based on the assessment, evaluate what you’re doing well and what you can improve on, and develop an action plan to move your ministry forward once again.